Gala Galaction: 1940s

-The fall of Carol's rule and the establishment of the Iron Guard's National Legionary State saw Galaction's retreat from public life, prolonged after the Legionnaires' Rebellion and the onset of Ion Antonescu's dictatorship.
-In 1944, as the August 23 coup overthrew Antonescu, taking Romania out of the Axis camp and opening the country to Soviet influence, Galaction expressed his enthusiasm:
+The fall of Carol's rule and the establishment of the Iron Guard's National Legionary State saw Galaction's retreat from public life, which continued after the Legionnaires' Rebellion (the attempted coup which signalled the fall of the Iron Guard) and the onset of Ion Antonescu's Nazi-aligned dictatorship.
+In 1944, after the overthrow of Antonescu during the August 23 coup, which saw Romania switch sides from the Axis and to the Allies, Galaction expressed his enthusiasm:

-"The long-awaited hour has arrived during a night when our hearts were being estinguished with fear and our houses were falling apart...
-It has arrived after traveling a long way, passing among ruins, tombs, and smoke-covered towers...
+"The long-awaited hour has arrived during a night when our hearts were being extinguished by fear and our houses were falling apart...
+It has arrived after traveling a long way, passing amongst ruins, tombs, and smoke-covered towers...
 It is here!...
 Become an epoch, become a century, you long-awaited hour!"

-Soon after, Galaction began collaborating with the Romanian Communist Party and its various organizations.
-In 1947, he replaced the purged Nichifor Crainic as a member of the Romanian Academy, and was elected vice-president of the Writers' Union in the same year; Galaction was himself purged from the Academy later in the same year, and readmitted as an honorary member in 1948.
-Many times decorated, he was also elected to the Parliament of Romania (1946–1948), and to its successor, the Great National Assembly (a legislative body of little actual relevance; 1948–1952).
+Soon after, Galaction began collaborating with the Romanian Communist Party and its various front organizations.
+In 1947, he replaced the far-right Nichifor Crainic as a member of the Romanian Academy, and was elected vice-president of the Writers' Union in the same year.
+Galaction was himself purged from the Academy later in the same year, but readmitted as an honorary member in 1948.
+Decorated several times, he was also elected to the Parliament of Romania (1946–1948), and to its successor, the Great National Assembly (1948–1952).

 Final years

-One of the last causes he was involved in was the peace movement (in the context of the Cold War), with the intention of helping in the creation of a "supreme areopagus of peace".
-He was bedridden for the final years of his life, due to a stroke; this probably accounted for the scarcity in criticism aimed at him during the Zhdanovist campaign in Romania.
+One of the last causes he was involved in was the peace movement, with the intention of helping in the creation of a "supreme areopagus of peace" in the context of the Cold War.
+He was bedridden for the final years of his life due to a stroke; this probably accounted for the scarcity in criticism aimed at him during the Zhdanovist campaign in Romania.

-His Diary was only published, selectively, two decades after his death, under the Nicolae Ceaușescu regime.
-The newer edition contains the censored discourse of an embittered Galaction, who had become heavily critical of Stalinism, while reviewing his own beliefs in an "Evangelical and cloud-like" socialism.
+Selections from his diary were published two decades after his death, during the Nicolae Ceaușescu era.
+Newer editions contain the previously-censored discourse of an embittered Galaction, who had become heavily critical of Stalinism, while reviewing his own beliefs in an "Evangelical and cloud-like" socialism.

 Galaction was also noted for the support he gave to Constantin Galeriu, who later became a celebrated priest and theologian.
-Galeriu, who had been one of Galaction's favourite students, was rescued by the latter in 1952, after he was arrested and imprisoned at the Danube-Black Sea Canal (Galaction successfully called on Prime Minister Petru Groza to intervene in his favor).
+Galeriu, who had been one of Galaction's favourite students, was rescued by the latter in 1952 after he was arrested and imprisoned at the Danube-Black Sea Canal.
+Galaction successfully called on Prime Minister Petru Groza to intervene in his favour.